For our Guests....The Capuchin Soup Kitchen offers a variety of services to assist you.

 - Food Pantry

 - Rosa Parks Children's and Youth Program

 - Appliance & Furniture

 We have two Soup Kitchen sites.
-The two kitchen/dining room sites serve full-course, nutritious meals to hundreds of men women and children each day.
+The two kitchen/dining room sites serve full-course, nutritious meals to hundreds of guests each day.
 While monetary donations are gratefully accepted, no one is denied a meal because of their inability to pay.
-There is no eligibility criteria, and meals are served in spacious, clean and attractive settings.
+There are no eligibility criteria, and meals are served in spacious, clean and attractive settings.

 The Capuchin Services Center also has an emergency food pantry.
-There are no geographic eligibility criteria; however, all recipients of service are interviewed by an emergency assistance worker.
+There are no geographic eligibility criteria; however, all recipients of service are interviewed by a Guest Services Specialist.
 Identification must be provided for all individuals for whom assistance is requested.
 Families are eligible for food assistance every thirty days, and receive sufficient food to feed a family of four for a week.
 Each guest is granted a designated number of pounds of food, based on family size.
 Non-perishable items and frozen meats are included in the allotted pounds; but fresh vegetables, dairy items, bread and other perishable foods are not.
 Those items are available to consumers over and above their weight total.